9brada6/tabs-with-posts/development.md

 - Test a plugin as a MU plugin to see with debugger how function Post_Meta::get_plugin_version() get the plugin keys, maybe we will need to make another get_plugin_file_relative_path for MU plugins?.

 - Add in manual testing of plugins to test if table exist.
+- Add in manual testing that each gettext _x, _ex, etc should have as a context "backend, documentation".

 - Add in General Settings, settings and quirks about the plugins.